SPEED MATTERS, QUALITY MATTERS

 Is registration free and how do I register?

 Yes, registration is completely free.
-Please go to Registration page to register.
+Please go to the Registration page to register.

 Are tools and utilities provided by U-Design free to use?